rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 		  DocumentRoot var/www/vhosts/vh2
 		</VirtualHost>

-### Using Curl to Test Your Site
+#### Using cURL to test your site

-Once you've checked the virtual host configuration files and "httpd -S" reports no issues try to access your site using curl:
+After you check the virtual host configuration files and the `httpd -S` command reports no issues, try to access your site by using cURL:

         curl -I www.example.com